CMS modified NCD 177 governing Medicare MRI coverage, effective March 7, 2026. Here's what billing teams need to know.

 CMS MRI Coverage Criteria and Medical Necessity Requirements 2026

-CMS MRI and MRA Exclusions and Non-Covered Indications
+CMS MRI Exclusions and Non-Covered Indications

 Coverage Indications at a Glance